WHERE TO GO? CROATIA VS ITALY

-Due to their locations, both countries have many beaches and it will never take too long to find a beach.
+Due to their locations, both countries have many beaches, and it will never take too long to find a beach.
 You can even combine a city trip with some days at the beach.
 But there are differences.

 Many of Croatia‘s beaches are rocky or pebbly beaches – which is not to everyone’s taste.
 The water is clear and stunning, but it really comes down to whether you like sandy beaches or not.

 There are definitely enough beaches to choose from, and if you really want to find a sandy beach, you can find those, too.
 Beaches in Italy are also stunning – not all beaches are sandy here, either, but you can find more of them.

-So, both places are great for a beach vacation and I cannot really name a winner.
+So, both places are great for a beach vacation, and I cannot really name a winner.

-Though I do not eat any seafood or meat, I did have some great dinners there and Croatia for sure did not disappoint.
+Though I do not eat any seafood or meat, I did have some great dinners there, and Croatia for sure did not disappoint.
 However, given the overall reputation of food in both countries, Italy wins here.

 So, for many, this might be another important aspect.
 Where do you get better wine?
-This is another category I am no expert in, but think of Tuscany.
+This is another category I am no expert in, but think of Tuscany!

 Besides the green rolling hills, it is all about wine – what wine lover does not dream of visiting Italy and trying all the different wines?
 The biggest wine producer in Italy has also opened its own relais – perfect for anyone who wants to combine a vacation with wine tasting!

 Where to Go?
 Croatia or Italy?